 Lakeside RV Park offers short stay and seasonal RV camping just a hop, skip and a jump into the incredible waters of Lake Diefenbaker and just as close to all the services of Elbow, SK.
 The large sites here can accommodate RVs or motor homes.
 All the sites are fully serviced with electricity, water and sewer, and come complete with firepits and picnic tables.
 For seasonal campers, there is trailer storage available for the winter months.

-The Loreburn Campground located in the Village of Loreburn is a newly built RV park only minutes from Douglas Provincial Park.
+The Loreburn Campground located in the Village of Loreburn is a newly built RV park a short drive from both Douglas and Danielson Provincial Parks.
 There are 12 fully serviced sites that include power, water and sewer hook-up.
 There is a new washroom facility complete with two wheelchair accessible washrooms and showers.
 Laundry facilities and internet service are available.

 Camp Wolf Willow